utxorpc/lucid-evolution-provider/README.md

   </a>
 </div>

-The **Lucid UTxO RPC Provider** offers a JavaScript/TypeScript interface for interacting with UTxO-based blockchains using Lucid Evolution.
+The **Lucid Evolution UTxO RPC Provider** offers a JavaScript/TypeScript interface for interacting with UTxO-based blockchains using Lucid Evolution.
 By leveraging gRPC and UTxO RPC, it allows developers to seamlessly integrate Cardano blockchain interactions into their decentralized applications (dApps).

 ## 🌟 Features